microsoft/ionic-azure-conference-app/README.md

 # Ionic 2 Conference Application

-This is purely a demo of Ionic 2 with TypeScript.
-It is still in development.
+This is purely a demo of Ionic 2 with TypeScript and Azure App Services.
+It is still in development and originally forked from https://github.com/driftyco/ionic-conference-app.

 ## Important!